Analysis Pipeline

 - Timeouts: Controlled by

-All errors are wrapped in structured error types that carry an error code, a user-facing message, and metadata about the failed request.
+The pipeline wraps all errors in structured error types that carry an error code, a user-facing message, and metadata about the failed request.